tomBoddaert/TypeScriptCourse/4-Functions_and_callbacks.md

 ### Arrow functions

 These are functions declared with the ES6 arrow function syntax.
 They are anonymous and can be assigned to a variable too.
-They also preserve the `this` context (which you will learn about later).
+They also preserve the `this` context (which you will learn about later), which means they shouldn't be used for methods (which are in the next chapter).
+Without curly brackets, they return the return value of the one line of body (with curly brackets, the `return` keyword is used).
+If there is only 1 parameter and its type can be ommitted, the brackets are not needed (an example of this can be found in [callbacks](#callbacks)).

 ``` typescript
 ( x: number ) => x * 2;